 Cooper returns to Eagles practice

-Philadelphia, PA (Sports Network) - Philadelphia Eagles wide receiver Riley Cooper has returned from his excused absence and is scheduled to practice with the team on Tuesday.
+Philadelphia, PA (Sports Network) - Philadelphia Eagles wide receiver Riley Cooper has returned from his excused absence and practiced with the team on Tuesday.

 The Eagles had excused Cooper last Friday and sent him away for counseling after video surfaced of him using a racial slur at a Kenny Chesney concert in June.